RLynx0/undertale-backups/README.md

-# Hardmode
+# Hardmode Genocide
-This is a not so well known mode of Undertale, accessible by naming the fallen human "Frisk".
+Hardmode is a not so well known mode of Undertale, accessible by naming the fallen human "Frisk".
-Hard mode is confined to the Ruins, and mainly features late-game monsters as well as a few hard-mode-exclusive ones, instead of the regular
+It is confined to the Ruins, and mainly features late-game monsters as well as a few hardmode-exclusive ones, instead of the regular
 Ruins monsters.

+The pacifist route works as it does normally.
+Since hardmode is so small though, it doesn't really matter what route you play XD.

 ---